Powerlearnproject/se-day1-assignment-ajewoleOlugbenga/SE_Day1_Methodologies.md

-**Waterfall vs. Agile Methodologies:**

-Waterfall is a linear, sequential approach suitable for projects with clear requirements, while Agile is iterative and flexible, ideal for projects with evolving requirements.
+The Waterfall methodology is linear and sequential, best suited for projects with well-defined requirements.
+Agile, on the other hand, is iterative and flexible, ideal for projects with evolving requirements.
+For example, Waterfall is suitable for large government projects, while Agile is used in software startups.